nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 Biketype used by each type of subcribers and casual riders Clasic bikes are No#1 in demand and electric bikes.
 Demand for docked bikes is very insignificant compared to the two.
 ####draaaaffft

-To measure the distance coverd by the users, I created a column for distance in kilometers, based on the longitude and latitude start and end points.It was clear from the distance covered by the users that most of them could only manage an average of 1.5km.
-The longest distance covered was 63km.

 Total rides analysis by weekday Causal riders use the service for leisure and members use it to mainly commute.